-Though the U.S. Census Bureau estimates the average American changes homes 11.4 times in his lifetime, many of us never take time to think about the potential safety hazards involved.
-Usually we’re way more focused on the challenges of figuring out all the logistics, packing up our possessions in logical fashion and starting the psychological adjustment of having a new place of residence.
+Though the U.S. Census Bureau estimates the average American changes homes 11.4 times in a lifetime, many of us never take time to think about the potential safety hazards involved.
+Usually we’re way more focused on the challenges of figuring out all the logistics, packing up our possessions in logical fashion and the psychological adjustment of having a new place of residence.

 Still, it’s important to take a moment to think about best practices for the safety of you and your family as you plan your move.
-Consider taking the following steps toward a safe and organized moving process.
+Consider taking the following steps for a safe and organized moving process.

 1. Assign roles.
-Organize your packing and loading crew so everyone knows his role.
+Organize your packing and loading crew so everyone knows their role.
 Your work will be much more efficient — and you won’t get in each other’s way — if your friends and family members are each assigned a task according to their physical capabilities.
-As a side note, you may wish to keep small children completely off-site so the adults can focus on the often-physical work at hand.
+As a side note, you may wish to keep small children off-site so the adults can focus on the often-physical work at hand.

 3. Optimize tools.
 Use dollies, hand trucks, harnesses and/or multiple people to lift boxes that weigh more than 50 pounds.
-If you’re a do-it-yourselfer you may take pride in being able to handle any chore yourself, but you need to remember you'll be self-sufficient no longer if you sustain an injury from trying to be superhuman.
+If you’re a do-it-yourselfer, you may take pride in being able to handle any chore yourself, but you need to remember you'll be self-sufficient no longer if you sustain an injury from trying to be superhuman.

 4. Lift correctly.
 When picking up anything even moderately heavy, avoid back injuries by keeping your back vertical and your chest forward.
 Draw the item as close to your body as possible while bending at the knees and lifting with your legs, avoiding bending horizontally as you straighten.

 5. Be aware of obstacles.
 When moving items out of your house and into your vehicle, watch for items that could trip you or get in your way, such as low-hanging obstacles, ground protrusions or surfaces that are wet, slick or uneven.
-Wear close-fitting clothing that can’t be snagged and choose durable footwear that offers both support and traction.
+Wear close-fitting clothing that can’t be snagged and choose durable footwear that offers support and traction.